spacesick/law_final_fe/README.md

 This is the frontend portion of the final group project for CSCE604271 (Web Application & Services): An implementation of an e-commerce web app for renting vehicles that utilizes orchestration of microservices.

-See my implementation of the chatting service [here](https://github.com/spacesick/socketio-messaging).
+See my implementation of the private chatting service [here](https://github.com/spacesick/socketio-messaging).

 See the source code for the service orchestrator of this web app [here](https://github.com/mune-kyun/law_final_orchestrator).